jab-r/rust-nostr-relay/NIP-EE-RELAY.md

 ## Context

+This NIP is intended to supercede NIP-EE which has been withdrawn (made redundant), and that the same time solve the problem of providing keypackages for offline users, allowing MLS group formation, as well as keeping track of keypackage usage.

+For the purpose of keypackage rotation, once a keypackage has `seen the light` it is considered `consumed` by the compliant relay which does not again provide this keypackage unless it is the `last resort`.

+The relay expects clients to supply fresh keypackages on startup, and then REQ keypackages from the client to replenish as needed.

+Clients obtain peer keypackages by REQ queries.
+The implemented relay intercepts kind 443 queries to provide synthetic events returning keypackages.

+This document is an extension of the original NIP-EE.md

 Originally, one-to-one direct messages (DMs) in Nostr happened via the scheme defined in [NIP-04](04.md).
 This NIP is not recommended because, while it encrypts the content of the message (provides decent confidentiality), it leaks significant amounts of metadata about the parties involved in the conversation (completely lacks privacy).

 With the addition of [NIP-44](44.md), we have an updated encryption scheme that improves confidentiality guarantees but stops short of defining a new scheme for doing direct messages using this encryption scheme.
 Hence, makes little to no difference to privacy.